MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 **For Q# programs only**
 * Only one *.qs file in a project can have an `@EntryPoint()` defined.
 * The *.qs file with the `@EntryPoint()` definition can be located at any level below the manifest file.
-* Any operation or function that has been cached from a *.qs file anywhere in the project will display in predictive text in VS Code.
+* Any operation or function that is cached from a *.qs file anywhere in the project displays in predictive text in VS Code.
-* If the namespace for a selected operation or function hasn't been added yet, VS Code will automatically add the necessary `open` statement.
+* If the namespace for a selected operation or function hasn't been added yet, VS Code automatically adds the necessary `open` statement.

 ## Steps for creating a Q# project

-1. Create a *qsharp.json* [manifest file](#creating-a-manifest-file) and save it in the folder you want to be the project root folder.
+1. Create a *qsharp.json* [manifest file](#create-a-manifest-file) and save it in the folder you want to be the project root folder.
 1. Create a folder named **src** in the root folder.
 1. Add and organize your Q# source files under the **src** folder.
 1. If you are accessing the project from a Python program or Jupyter Notebook, set the root folder path using `qsharp.init`, for example: